-Plan of Action Achivements/Outcomes Plan to conduct college level seminars College level seminars were conducted by all the departments Plan to conduct International/National/State level conferences State level conferences were conducted by CE and ME departments Plan to conduct state Level workshops State Level workshop were conducted by E & TC and ME departments Plan to attend FDP by staff and arrange in institute.
-Many Faculty members attended faculty development programs to enhance their domain expertise and knowledge of latest trends.
+Plan of Action Achivements/Outcomes Plan to attend FDP by staff and arrange in institute Many Faculty members attended faculty development programs to enhance their domain expertise and knowledge of latest trends.
 Plan to arrange social activities & NSS camp.
 Various social activities are conducted under the banner of NSS to make students responsible for society.
-To arrange guest/expert lectures To make a student's concept oriented View File
+To arrange guest/expert lectures To make a student's concept oriented Plan to conduct International/National/State level conferences State level conferences were conducted by EE and ME departments Plan to conduct college level seminars College level seminars were conducted by all the departments